 In an osteotomy, your surgeon cuts your thigh and shin bone to reshape them.
 It aims to shift your weight onto an undamaged part of your knee joint.

 You may be reading this having had an initial appointment with an NHS consultant orthopaedic surgeon.
 If you haven't reached that stage, you may still have heard that NHS waiting times are at an all-time high.
-Statistics published in July 2022 show that there are currently 6.6 million patients waiting for elective surgery, with over 300,000 of those having waited for over a year.
+Statistics published in April 2024 show that there are currently 7.5 million patients waiting for consultant-led elective care, with over 390,000 of those having waited for over a year.
 Whilst there aren't separate figures for knee replacement surgery, this gives you an idea of the waiting time you might expect.

-How the cost of a private knee replacement varies across the UK
+The table below details the average cost of a private knee replacement in the twelve regions of the UK.

 If you have knee replacement surgery in a private hospital, you'll also benefit from their investment in the latest medical equipment and medications.
 You'll be able to choose your surgeon based on their expertise and track record in successful knee replacements, however, their experience will come at a cost.